 AUDUBON, John James (1785-1851).
 The Birds of America; from Original Drawings.
 London: Published by the Author, 1827-1838.

-4 volumes, "double-elephant" broadsheets (985/987 x 660/664 mm).
-Engraved title-page in each volume and 435 hand-colored, etched and aquatinted plates, by William H. Lizars (Edinburgh), Robert Havell, Sr and Robert Havell, Jr (London), after Audubon's original life-size watercolor drawings, on J. Whatman and J. Whatman Turkey Mill paper with watermarks dated 1827-1838 (see Appendix B).
+"Double-elephant" broadsheets (954/968 x 631/650 mm).
+Engraved title-page for each volume and 435 hand-colored, etched and aquatinted plates, by William H. Lizars (Edinburgh), Robert Havell, Sr and Robert Havell, Jr (London), after Audubon's original life-size watercolor drawings, on J. Whatman and J. Whatman Turkey Mill paper with watermarks dated 1827-1838 (see Appendix B).

 Two paper stocks were used throughout the production, both bearing the name of the English paper-maker James Whatman.
 William Balston, the apprentice and successor of the younger James Whatman, shared the rights to the old Whatman company and used the watermark "J Whatman"; the Hollingsworth family had the rights to the watermark "J Whatman Turkey Mill."
 The sheet size of the paper is known as "double elephant," measuring 39½ x 29½ inches, approximately the same size of the drawing paper that bears the same name.
 For watermarks in the individual sheets of this set, see Appendix B.

 John James Audubon was born on April 26, 1785 in Les Cayes, Santo Domingo (now Haiti).
-He was the illegitimate son of Jean Audubon, a French sea captain and agent for a Nantes mercantile firm in Santo Domingo, and Mlle.
-Jeanne Rabin(e?), his Creole mistress.
-The mother died within a year of her son's birth, and young Audubon and his half sister (Jean's illegitimate daughter by another mistress) were sent to Nantes in 1791, where they joined their father and his wife Anne Moynet.
-The two were legally adopted in 1794, and Jean-Jacques Fougère Audubon (his full legal adopted name) spent his early youth at Nantes and Couëron, where he received a minimal elementary education.
-Here, Audubon's lifelong preoccupation with birds found its earliest expression, as he spent endless hours collecting specimens from his countryside rambles, later to be stuffed and drawn.
+He was the illegitimate son of Jean Audubon, a French sea captain and agent for a Nantes mercantile firm in Santo Domingo, and Mlle Jeanne Rabin(e?), his Creole mistress.
+His mother died within a year of her son's birth, and young Audubon and his half sister (Jean's illegitimate daughter by another mistress) were sent to Nantes in 1791, where they joined their father and his wife Anne Moynet.
+The two were legally adopted in 1794, and Jean Jacques Foughre Audubon (his full legal adopted name) spent his early youth at Nantes and Coukron, were he received a minimal elementary education.
+Here, Audubon's lifelong preoccupation with birds founds its earliest expression, as he spent endless hours collecting specimens from his countryside rambles, later to be stuffed and drawn.

-In 1803, following the loss of the family's fortune, when French political control of Santo Domingo had ended, John James was sent to eastern Pennsylvania, initially under the care of an associate of his father's, Miers Fisher.
-Difficulties in this arrangement led to Audubon's move to Mill Grove, his father's farm near Philadelphia, where his boyhood interest in drawing bird specimens grew.
+In 1803, following the loss of the family's fortune, when French political control of Santo Domingo had ended, John James was sent to his father's farm near Philadelphia, where his boyhood interest in drawing bird specimens grew.
 Here he met his future wife Lucy Bakewell, the daughter of a prosperous neighbor.
 They married in 1808 and moved first to the new settlement of Louisville, and later to Henderson, Kentucky, where John James failed as merchant and miller.
 In 1812, Audubon became a naturalized American citizen.

 The largely unspoiled wilderness of Kentucky allowed Audubon an increasing range of birds to hunt and draw, and lacking formal artistic training, he worked hard at developing a new method of mounting dead birds on wires as an aid to delineation.
 In 1810, Audubon briefly met the distinguished ornithologist Alexander Wilson at Louisville, where he saw the first two volumes of the artist-author's pioneering American Ornithology.
 He later implied, perhaps correctly, that his own drawings were, even at that time, better than Wilson's.
 Although the idea of publication first entered his mind on this occasion, it was not until 1820, following bankruptcy, that Audubon set out by flatboat for Louisiana, with the single goal of adding to his portfolio of bird pictures.
 He worked precariously as an itinerant artist and tutor, leaving much of the burden to Lucy of supporting herself and their two sons.
 They settled on a plantation near New Orleans called Bayou Sara.
 Finally, Audubon came into his full powers as a brilliant painter of birds and master of design, chiefly working in Louisiana and Mississippi.